 The caravan program reached over 20,000 persons and the school program more than 50,000 pupils, contributing to the collection of over 10 tons of WEEE.

-Simina LAKATOS is founding President of the Institute for Circular Economy and Environment "Ernest Lupan" (IRCEM) since 2012.
-Simina has economical and technical knowledge, abilities and experience: she holds a B.A. in Economics and a B.A.
-Honours in Materials and Environment Engineering.
-She obtianed a Doctorate in Engineering and Management in 2011 after defending her thesis on Corporate Social Responsibility.
-Simina has been part of the Dept. of Management and Economical Engineering of UTC since 2011, where she teaches and researches the following areas: Sustainable Development with focus in circular economy, Strategic Management with focus in social economy, Enterprise Assessment and Marketing and International Management, all of which helps her to develop the IRCEM.
-Her focus is to accelerate the transition towards circularity from the bottom up with concerted actions, developing practical and scalable solutions, national campaigns, communicating and involving ohters in the dissemination of the circular economy and sustainable development message.
-Simina is Romanian and is fluent in English and Italian.
+Simina has been part of the Department of Management and Engineering Economics of UTC since 2011, where she teaches and researches the following areas: sustainable development with a focus on the circular economy, strategic management with a focus on the social economy, enterprise assessment and marketing and international management, all of which helps her to develop IRCEM.
+Her focus is on accelerating the transition towards circularity from the bottom up with concerted actions, developing practical and scalable solutions, organising local/regional/EU campaigns, and communicating and involving others in the dissemination of information on the circular economy and messages on sustainable development.
+Simina is Romanian and speaks fluent English and Italian.

 Prior to that, Romina worked with a number of Brussels-based associations, spearheading their employment, sustainability and transport dossiers.
-She spent the early part of her career as a news reporter and editor at Argentina’s leading media group Clarín.
+She spent the early part of her career as a news reporter and editor in Argentina’s leading media group Clarín.

 By providing life cycle assessment data and information on the End of Life scenarios, the DGNB Navigator facilitates the application of the life cycle assessment method and fosters the use of circular economy suitable construction products.